jamespacileo/django-pure-pagination/README.rst

 django-pure-pagination
 ======================

-This django app is meant to pagination capabilities without enforcing code changes within a Django app.
+The django app offers advanced pagination features without forcing major code changes within an existing project.

-The app is based upon the Django core pagination module.
+Django-pure-pagination is based upon Django's core pagination module and is therefore compatible with the existing api.

 Installation
 ------------